We use a regional model to deliver education services across the state. Under this model the state is divided into four regions:

-To contact a regional office, see:
+To contact a regional office, see Our office locations.

 Region boundaries can be found in the map and table below.